Helix Midnight Luxe

 The Leesa Hybrid mattress combines the plush comfort of foam technology with the firm support of pocketed coils that adapt to your body regardless of sleep position.
 The comfort layer is comprised of specialty foam that is hole-punched so it doesn’t trap heat like traditional foam.
 The recovery layer relieves pressure to the back, hips, and shoulders.
 The pocket spring base provides durability, motion isolation, and edge support.
 For couples, that means you won’t be disturbed by a partner that tosses and turns or feel as though you’re falling off their side of the bed.

 The Leesa hybrid also comes with free shipping, a 100-night sleep trial, and a 10-year warranty.

 Read our full Leesa Hybrid mattress review (formerly known as Sapira) for more details.

-The DreamCloud mattress is an 8-layer luxury hybrid mattress made with a combination of memory foam and coils.
+The DreamCloud mattress is an 5-layer luxury hybrid mattress made with a combination of memory foam and coils.
 Though memory foam is typically known for sleeping hot, the innerspring coils in the DreamCloud enhance airflow.
 A luxurious tufted cashmere top gives sleepers a “hotel bed” feeling, and a gel memory foam layer further facilitates cooling throughout the night.
-A layer of latex gives the mattress an extra level of bounce, and two supporting layers of foam enhance the bed’s durability.
+A layer of gel memory foam gives the mattress an extra level of bounce, and two supporting layers of foam enhance the bed’s durability.

 Read our full DreamCloud mattress review for more details.